Code-Institute-Submissions/Project3-7/README.md

 * Update page
     -   This page allows you add, update and delete any of the attributes of your recipe.
-The page is is display with a form and a submit button
+The page is is displayed with a form and a submit button
+    -   THis form is also Dynamic and you can add extra lines for Ingredients, Allergens and Steps

 * Delete Button
     -   Activates a modal, which asks you to confirm if you would like to Delete the recipe.
 If you